Helping millions of people navigate the world of technology.

 Step 4: Select your preferred theme and check the new color in action.

-If you don’t prefer anything from the list, you can select any theme and click on customize at the top.
+If you don’t prefer anything from the list, select any theme and click on Customize at the top.

 The following menu will help you change font type, text color, chart background, color, hyperlink color, and edit different accent colors in a theme.
 Hit the Done button, and you are good to go.

-If you don’t like Google’s offering, third-party add-ons are here to save you.
-Using a third-party add-on called Table Styles, you can change the spreadsheet look on the go.
+Using a third-party add-on called Table Styles, you can change the look of the spreadsheet on the go.
 First, we will show you how to install Table Styles in your Google Sheets account and check the add-on in action.

 Step 1: From Google Sheets, click on Extensions at the top.

-Step 3: It will open Google Workspace Marketplace.
-Use the search bar at the top and search for Table Styles.
+Step 3: Use the search bar at the top and search for Table Styles.

 Step 4: Install Table Styles in Google Sheets.